-4.5.1 The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
-The internal audit plan for 2021/22, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
+- 4.5.1 The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
+The internal audit plan for 2022/23, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
 All internal audit reports included an assessment of the internal controls and prioritised action plans, if relevant, to address any areas needing improvement.
-These reports were submitted to the relevant managers as appropriate and the Director of Finance and Procurement.
+These reports are submitted to the relevant managers as appropriate and the Director of Finance and Procurement.
 An interim and year-end Internal Audit Plan reports are submitted to the Audit Committee that included summary findings of all completed audit reports and implementation of any agreed recommendations.
-The Annual Review of Internal Audit Report concluded that:
+Although at the time of writing the AGS Internal Audit have yet to finalise all of the 2022/23 audit reviews the findings to date suggest; - Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice, and - The work on fundamental systems audits completed to date have shown a substantial level of compliance, and no significant control weakness, which impact on the Annual Governance Statement, have been identified.